Chart Color Schemes

 The level of residential development activity in Fadden is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Fadden had virtually no dwelling approvals in recent years.
-Specifically, an estimated 4 homes were approved between FY21 and FY25, with 0 so far in FY26.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Fadden has had virtually no dwelling approvals in recent years.
+Specifically, there were an estimated 4 homes approved between financial year 2021 and 2025, with none so far in the current financial year 2026.

-During this period, population has fallen, making the development activity adequate relative to the decrease in population, which is positive for buyers.
-The average expected construction cost value of new dwellings was $500,000, indicating developers targeted the premium market segment with higher-end properties.
-Compared to the Australian Capital Territory, Fadden had significantly less development activity, 89.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, the level is also lower, reflecting market maturity and possible development constraints.
-Recent development was entirely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+The population decline during this period indicates that the development activity has been relatively adequate, which is positive for buyers.
+The average construction cost value of new dwellings in Fadden is $500,000, suggesting developers are targeting the premium market segment with higher-end properties.
+Compared to the Australian Capital Territory, Fadden has significantly less development activity, 89.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings in the area.
+Nationally, Fadden's development levels are also lower, reflecting market maturity and possible development constraints.
+Recent development in Fadden has been entirely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
 The location has approximately 5939 people per dwelling approval, demonstrating an established market.

 Frequently Asked Questions - Development